ArmDeveloperEcosystem/workshop-ai-gke/README.md

 A workshop for building out a AI application using Google Kubernetes Engine

 TODO Avin: Confirm final "known good" location of prebuilt llm-server and shoppingassistantservice docker images.
 Update the image locations throughout this document and in the two kubernetes deployment files.
+TODO Avin: Write a terraform file that deploys the previous workshop in ideal state (with artifact images prebuild in common artifact repo), as well as a VM the reader can work in.
+TODO Avin: Write a table of contents as per Google's preference.

 ## 0. Requirements